-Q: In light of everything that’s going on right now with Covid-19, would you say LCPtracker’s attention or focus has shifted in any way?
+Q: In light of the world’s growing virtual landscape since the onset of the pandemic, would you say LCPtracker’s attention or focus has shifted in any way?

 A: I think our focus is exactly where it always has been, with maybe the exception that we’re really doubling-down on our efforts to provide the best support that we possibly can to all of our users during a time like this.
-With every interaction now occurring virtually, it’s more important than ever that we ensure continuity throughout our services.
+With so many more interactions now occurring virtually that otherwise wouldn’t have been, it’s more important than ever that we ensure continuity throughout our services.
 In fact, I think we’re all optimistic that we can use this time as an opportunity to go above and beyond in helping our user base.

 Q: What’s the best way to go about doing that?

 A: Well, I think it starts with encouraging our users, especially contractors, to optimize the software and use it more efficiently.
 As a previous contractor and LCPtracker user, myself, I know that there is always more to learn.
-As a matter of fact, I’m sheepish at how much I thought I knew before and how much I’ve learned in the last three years.
+As a matter of fact, I’m sheepish at how much I thought I knew before… and how much I’ve learned even in the last few years.
 I continue to uncover something new about the system every single week.
-And as it is with any software, sometimes it can be easy to learn a basic function and stick to it, even if there are multiple (and possibly better) ways to do it.
-If we never deviate from that same routine, we could be missing a shortcut that could save us quite a bit of time and effort.
+And as is the case with any software (or rather any aspect of life), sometimes it can be all too easy to learn a basic function and stick to it, even if there are multiple (and possibly better) ways to do it.
+The truth is, if we never deviate from that same routine, we could be missing a shortcut that could save us quite a bit of time and effort.
 LCPtracker, like many applications, has plenty of those.

 Q: What’s an example of a feature that might sometimes get overlooked?

 A: Well, for one, during the initial setup for new projects, some contractors may not know that they are able copy worker records from one account to another.